-The approved forms, in accordance with the legislation, list areas to be covered in the statement but leaving the terms of the by-laws up to the discretion of the developer.
-The management statement may indicate:
+The approved forms, list areas required by legislation to be covered in the statement but leave the terms of the by-laws up to the discretion of the developer.

 - the keeping of pets

 - the obligation of the owner of a lot within the scheme not to interfere with the quiet enjoyment of another lot or the association property

 - details of any business or trading activity to be carried on by the association and the method of distributing and sharing profit or loss